Friday the 13th Part III: Plot

 When Rick's car breaks down, Chris and Rick are forced to walk back to the house, only to find it in disarray.
 Rick steps outside to search the grounds, but Jason grabs him and crushes his skull with his bare hands, making one of his eyes pop out of its socket.
 Jason then attacks Chris, who narrowly escapes the house and tries to flee in her van.
 With the van running out of gas, Chris tries to use the van's reserve tank.
 However, she runs out of time and the wheel falls through the bridge, prompting Chris to enter the barn to hide, only for Jason to attack again.
 Inside the barn, Chris strikes Jason over the head with a shovel and hangs him.
 He regains consciousness and temporarily removes his mask to free himself from the noose, allowing Chris to recognize him as the same man who attacked her two years prior.
 An awoken Ali tries to attack Jason, but Jason quickly finishes him off.
 The distraction allows Chris to strike Jason in the head with an axe.
 He staggers momentarily towards her before finally collapsing.
 Exhausted, Chris pushes a canoe out into the lake and falls asleep.

-Chris has a nightmare of an unmasked Jason running towards her from the house before disappearing, which then cuts to the decomposing body of Pamela Voorhees, with her head attached, emerging from the lake to pull her in.
+Chris has a nightmare of an unmasked Jason running towards her from the house before disappearing, which then cuts to the decomposing body of Pamela Voorhees, (Note: As depicted in Friday the 13th (1980)) with her head attached, emerging from the lake to pull her in.
 The following morning, the police arrive and escort a traumatized Chris away from Higgins Haven.
-Jason's body is shown to be still lying in the barn as the lake is shown, seemingly at peace.
+Jason's body is shown to be still lying in the barn, seemingly dead.